PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 behavior, ordered production boundaries, and TensorFlow isolation are unchanged.

+### Mean/MaxPool/Concat/Conv ownership extraction

+The corrected 382-line owner now resides in `passes/mean_maxpool_concat_layout.py`.
+Its function AST is identical to the corrected lowerer predecessor at checkpoint `7b0f08a9`.
+The lowerer retains a one-return private compatibility wrapper, and the ordered QLinear recovery sequence plus both production boundaries continue to call the historical name in the same position.
+The focused module cannot import the lowerer.

+Direct owner and wrapper executions are compared on deep-copied static, dynamic-batch, multiple-post, multiple-chain, and rejection graphs.
+They produce identical statistics and complete ModelIR including constants, options, quantization, tensors, topology, and metadata.
+Architecture checks retain axes ownership, transactional planning, conditional prune, exact 382-line module ownership, the thin wrapper, and the existing ordered sequence.
+Extraction removes the now-unused `_quant_scale_count` lowerer import and preserves its seven remaining Ruff findings.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current